Summer Sale Special - Limited Time 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: sntaclus

 D.

-Which solution should the CloudOps engineer choose to meet these requirements?
+What should the CloudOps engineer do to meet these requirements in the MOST operationally efficient way?

 A.